-The coming world oil shortage
+The coming world oil disruptions

 By Don Koenig

 The main focus of the world is now on possible world oil shortages and disruptions.
 As world demand increases and the world supply of cheap oil depletes, oil becomes a more critical commodity for nations.
-In times of world war securing oil will be even more essential.
+In times of world war, securing oil will be even more essential.
 When Russia comes down to take a spoil in the wars of Ezekiel chapters 38 and 39 one of the main reasons might be to take control of the oil fields in the Middle-East.
 Also, when the 200,000,000 man army mentioned in Revelation comes from the East the main reason may be to secure the Middle East oil fields (China).

 The world supply of cheap oil is limited